ModelInference/dinv/README.md

 ### Linear

-The linear example program is located in `exampels/linear`.
+The linear example program is located in `examples/linear`.
 The execution of the program is scripted in `run.sh`.
 In order to run the script, use the following command.

     DinvDirectory/examples/linear/run.sh

-Linear is a three host system.
+Linear is a three host-system.
 The hosts are `client`, `coeff`, and `linn`.
-The hosts only pass messages with their neighbours IE `client
+The hosts only pass messages with their neighbours, i.e. `client
 <--> coeff <--> linn`.

-Similar to the sum system the `client` randomly generates two terms, packages them, and sends them to its neighbour `coeff`. `coeff` generates a coefficient for the first term, then packages it along with the first two terms and sends to `linn`. `linn` calculates the linear equation `linn = coeff * term1 + term2`.
+Similar to the sum system, the `client` randomly generates two terms, packages them, and sends them to its neighbour `coeff`. `coeff` generates a coefficient for the first term, then packages it along with the first two terms and sends to `linn`. `linn` calculates the linear equation `linn = coeff * term1 + term2`.
 The variables `sum` is propagated back through `coeff` to the `client` host.

-Detected invariant include:
+Detected invariants include

     linn > coeff
     linn > term1